Navajo: Spiritual and religious beliefs

 Navajos have many different ceremonies.
 For the most part, their ceremonies are to prevent or cure diseases.
 Corn pollen is used as a blessing and as an offering during prayer.
-One half of the major Navajo song ceremonial complex is the Blessing Way (Hózhǫ́ǫ́jí) and the other half is the Enemy Way (Anaʼí Ndááʼ).
+One half of the major Navajo song ceremonial complex is the Blessing Way and the other half is the Enemy Way.
 The Blessing Way ceremonies are based on establishing "peace, harmony, and good things exclusively" within the Diné.
 The Enemy Way, or Evil Way ceremonies are concerned with counteracting influences that come from outside the Diné.
 Spiritual healing ceremonies are rooted in Navajo traditional stories.
 One of them, the Night Chant ceremony, is conducted over several days and involves up to 24 dancers.
 The ceremony requires the dancers to wear buckskin masks, as do many of the other Navajo ceremonies, and they all represent specific gods.
 The purpose of the Night Chant is to purify the patients and heal them through prayers to the spirit beings.
 Each day of the ceremony entails the performance of certain rites and the creation of detailed sand paintings.
 One of the songs describes the home of the thunderbirds: